Takeaways from AP report on overfishing’s threat to conch

 Andrew Kough, a scientist with Chicago’s Shedd Aquarium who has researched conch in Bahamian waters, said one challenge the shellfish face is the lack of enforcement of existing laws, which restrict fishing by foreign vessels.
 Industrialized fishing fleets from other nations have overexploited some areas where conch grow, he said.
 Bahamian conch fishers point to such nearby nations as the Dominican Republic and Jamaica, which have stricter restrictions on conch fishing than the Bahamas.

-With such high demand, it’s difficult to conch to reproduce fast enough to sustain the population, Knowles said.
+With such high demand, it’s difficult for conch to reproduce fast enough to sustain the population, Knowles said.

 The warming climate makes things worse.